-It was found that both the owner, Great Lakes Industrial Development, LLC, and Industrial Materials Recycling LLC, the tenant were each negligent and that both defendants were guilty of gross negligence.
+A jury unanimously found that both the owner, Great Lakes Industrial Development, LLC, and the tenant, Industrial Materials Recycling LLC, were guilty of negligence and gross negligence in the devastating fire that ravaged the property and had lasting impacts for neighbors nearby.

 Both LLCs are owned by David Franjoine, Dennis Franjoine, and Robert Zuchlewski.